DrZhivago1/The-Birds-and-the-Bees---CF-Patch/README.md

 Load after "Cyber Fauna" and "The Birds and the Bees"

 ### Features
-- Adds simple (80% efficiency) and bionic (125% efficiency) reproductive organs for animals.
+- Adds simple (80% efficiency) and bionic (125% efficiency) and archotech (200% efficiency) reproductive organs for animals.
 Restores fertility.
 - Also works with derivative mods such as "The Birds and the Bees - RBSE Edition"

 ### Known issues